Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsubsection{Theoretical models}

-Non-gravitational mechanisms can address the $S_8$ tension (for a review, see Ref. \cite{Ishak:2018his}).
-Such mechanisms include the following: \begin{itemize} \item Dynamical dark energy models \cite{Linder:2002et,Cooray:1999da,Efstathiou:1999tm,Astier:2000as,Chevallier:2000qy,Weller:2001gf,Feng:2004ff,Nesseris:2005ur,Jassal:2005qc,Barboza:2008rh,Yang:2017amu,Melia:2016djn,Yang:2017alx,Pan:2017zoh,Rezaei:2017yyj,Joudaki:2016kym,Du:2018tia,Vagnozzi:2018jhn,Zhao:2017cud,Lambiase:2018ows,Ooba:2018dzf,Yang:2018qmz} and running vacuum models \cite{Sola:2015wwa,Sola:2016jky,Gomez-Valent:2017idt,Gomez-Valent:2018nib,Wang:2018fng,Colgain:2021pmf,Sola:2021txs}, which modify the cosmological background $H(z)$ to a form different from $\Lambda$CDM (see Subsection \ref{Late time modifications1}).
-This modification may involve the presence of dynamical dark energy dominant at late cosmological times or at times before recombination. \item Interacting dark energy models, which modify the equation for the evolution of linear matter fluctuations as well as the $H(z)$ cosmological background \cite{Pourtsidou:2016ico,An:2017crg,Barros:2018efl,Camera:2017tws} as discussed in Subsection \ref{Late time modifications1}.
-This class of models can address the structure growth $\sigma_8$ tension between the values inferred from the CMB and the WL measurements. \item Effects of massive neutrinos \cite{Marulli:2011he,Battye:2013xqa,Costanzi:2014tna,Joudaki:2016kym,Zennaro:2017qnp,Poulin:2018zxs,DiazRivero:2019ukx,Biswas:2019uhy} which are relativistic at early times and contribute to radiation while at late times they become non-relativistic but with significant velocities (hot dark matter) (for a review, see Refs. \cite{Lesgourgues:2006nd,Wong:2011ip,Lesgourgues:2012uu,Lesgourgues:2014zoa}).
+Non-gravitational mechanisms can address the $S_8$ tension \citep[see][for a review]{Ishak:2018his}.
+Such mechanisms include the following: \begin{itemize} \item Dynamical dark energy models \citep{Roy:2022fif,Linder:2002et,Cooray:1999da,Efstathiou:1999tm,Astier:2000as,Chevallier:2000qy,Weller:2001gf,Feng:2004ff,Nesseris:2005ur,Jassal:2005qc,Barboza:2008rh,Yang:2017amu,Melia:2016djn,Yang:2017alx,Pan:2017zoh,Rezaei:2017yyj,Joudaki:2016kym,Du:2018tia,Vagnozzi:2018jhn,Zhao:2017cud,Lambiase:2018ows,Ooba:2018dzf,Yang:2018qmz,Benisty:2021gde,DAmico:2020kxu} and running vacuum models \citep{Sola:2015wwa,Sola:2016jky,Gomez-Valent:2017idt,Gomez-Valent:2018nib,Wang:2018fng,Colgain:2021pmf,SolaPeracaula:2021gxi,BeltranJimenez:2021wbq}, which modify the cosmological background $H(z)$ to a form different from $\Lambda$CDM (see Subsection \ref{Late time modifications1}).
+This modification may involve the presence of dynamical dark energy dominant at late cosmological times or at times before recombination. \item Interacting dark energy models, which modify the equation for the evolution of linear matter fluctuations as well as the $H(z)$ cosmological background \citep{Pourtsidou:2016ico,An:2017crg,Barros:2018efl,Camera:2017tws} as discussed in Subsection \ref{IDE}.
+This class of models can address the structure growth $\sigma_8$ tension between the values inferred from the CMB and the WL measurements. \item Effects of massive neutrinos \citep{Marulli:2011he,Battye:2013xqa,Costanzi:2014tna,Joudaki:2016kym,Zennaro:2017qnp,Poulin:2018zxs,DiazRivero:2019ukx,Biswas:2019uhy} which are relativistic at early times and contribute to radiation while at late times they become non-relativistic but with significant velocities (hot dark matter) \citep[see][for a review]{Lesgourgues:2006nd,Wong:2011ip,Lesgourgues:2012uu,Lesgourgues:2014zoa}.
 The change of radiation to hot dark matter affects the Hubble expansion.
-Simultaneously the residual streaming velocities are still large enough at late times to slow down the growth of structure \cite{Bond:1980ha}.
-This effect of massive neutrinos slows down the growth as required by the RSD data and relieves the $S_8$ tension coming from WL data \cite{DiazRivero:2019ukx}. \item Primordial magnetic fields \cite{Jedamzik:2018itu} induce additional mildly non-linear, small-scale baryon inhomogeneities present in the plasma before recombination.
-The required field results in a reduction of the sound horizon scale at recombination and has the potential to resolve both the $H_0$ and $S_8$ tension \cite{Jedamzik:2020krr}. \end{itemize}
+Simultaneously the residual streaming velocities are still large enough at late times to slow down the growth of structure \citep{Bond:1980ha}.
+This effect of massive neutrinos slows down the growth as required by the RSD data and relieves the $S_8$ tension coming from WL data \citep{DiazRivero:2019ukx}. \item Primordial magnetic fields \citep{Jedamzik:2018itu,Banerjee:2004df} \citep[see][for a review]{Durrer:2013pga,Subramanian:2015lua,Vachaspati:2020blt} induce additional mildly non-linear, small-scale baryon inhomogeneities present in the plasma before recombination.
+The required field results in a reduction of the sound horizon scale at recombination and has the potential to resolve both the $H_0$ and $S_8$ tension \citep{Jedamzik:2020krr,Rashkovetskyi:2021rwg,Thiele:2021okz}. \item Non-thermal dark radiation \citep{Das:2021pof} seems to help alleviate the $S_8$ tension to a great extent.
+However, the inclusion of BAO data reduces significantly the quality of fit of this model. \end{itemize} In addition to these non-gravitational mechanisms discussed above that can slow down growth at low redshifts a possible interesting new fundamental physics approach can also reduce the $S_8$ tension.
+Such an approach is most likely to affect three basic observable parameters: the Hubble parameter $H(z,w)$ (with $w$ the dark energy equation of state parameter), as well as the effective Newton constants for growth of perturbations \be \mu_G(z,k)\equiv \frac{G_{eff}(z,k)}{G} \ee and lensing \be \Sigma (z,k)\equiv \frac{G_{L}(z,k)}{G} \ee where $G$ is the locally measured value of the Newton's constant.
+According to $\Lambda$CDM $H(z)=H(z,w=-1)$, $\mu_G=1$, $\Sigma=1$.